 Cornrows were a staple for me as a kid.
 I think it was an easy way for my mom to manage my hair, and she would create the most elaborate styles.
 One of my favorites was the high ponytail, which allowed me to show off more of my hair.
 Luckily, this look still works for us “grown-ups.”
 Lately, this style is mostly worn with thicker braids or a combo of thick and skinny ones.
 It’s a great way to keep your hair out of the way while still making a statement.

-I think it’s a safe bet that most black girls have a picture of themselves rocking Felicia braids when they were little (like this one of my little cousin).
+I think it’s a safe bet that most black girls have a picture of themselves rocking Felicia braids when they were little.
 Felicia braids are essentially a sister of box braids.
-They’re done the same way; just fewer braids are created.
-For an adult, this look is typically a nighttime style (a way to prepare your hair before you go to bed), but not too long ago, singer Rihanna resurfaced this look on her February 2015 iD magazine cover, and we’re starting to see more people wearing it on a day-to-day basis.
+They are done the same way; just fewer braids are created.
+For an adult, this look is typically a nighttime style (a way to prepare your hair before you go to bed).
+Despite this, singer Rihanna resurfaced this look on her February 2015 iD magazine cover, and we’re starting to see more people wearing it on a day-to-day basis.
 This is the perfect box braids style for when you don’t have enough time to do something more elaborate but still want to be a bit edgy.
 I recommend using a little gel or edge control to sleek down your edges.
-I just started using Smooth ’n’ Shine’s Edge Smoothing Pomade.